offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} conditional probability` - The probability of an event occurring given that another event has already occurred.

-   The notation for conditional probability is Pr(B|A), where B is the event occurring and A is the event that's already occurred.

-   If B and A are...
+   The notation for conditional probability is Pr(A|B), where A is the is event that will occurr and B is the event that already occurred.
+If A and B are...

-    * independent events, Pr(B|A) is simply Pr(B).
+    * independent events, Pr(A|B) is simply Pr(A).
-    * dependent events, Pr(B|A) is calculated as the probability that both B and A happen divided by the probability that just A happens: Pr(A∩B) / Pr(A).
+    * dependent events, Pr(A|B) is calculated as the probability that both B and A happen divided by the probability that just A happens: Pr(A∩B) / Pr(A).

+   For example, given two six-sided dice, the probability that those dies rolled together results in an even sum and that sum is greater than 10 can rewritten as a conditional probability: The probability that the sum is even (A) given that it's greater than 10 (B).

+    * Pr(A) - Probability that sum is even (A) is 18/36: Half of all possible sums will be even.
+    * Pr(B) - Probability that sum is greater than 10 (B) is 3/36: Possible outcomes are [(5, 6), (6, 5), (6, 6)].
+    * Pr(A∩B) - Probability that sum is even (A) and greater than 10 (B) is 1/36: Of all possible sums, only (6, 6) is even and greater than 10.
+    * Pr(A∩B) / Pr(A) - Probability that sum is even (A) given that it's greater than 10 (B) is 1/3: Of the 3 sums greater than 10, only (6, 6) is even.

  * `{bm} similarity metric` - A metric used to measure how similar a pair of entities are to each other.
 Whereas a distance metric must start at 0 for total similarity and grows based on how different the entities are, a similarity metric has no requirements for bounds on similarity or dissimilarity.
 Examples of similarity metrics include ...